Home

 I was baptized at the capitalist church

-Buffett is the best investor of all time, and has a powerful, sharp, relaxed aura that’s powerful in real life (and caused a 6% BRK.A drop on his retirement announcement).
-He feels approachable and relatable, feasting on only coke and McDonalds.
+Buffett is the best investor of all time, and has a powerful, sharp, relaxed aura that’s palpable in real life (and caused a 6% BRK.A drop on his retirement announcement).
+He’s approachable and relatable using basic language that disguises his brilliance.

 When you invest in public markets, you have to find your edge.
 That’s not possible by just reading a 10-k, you need to go all the way down the rabbit hole until you build conviction and are able to confidently spot what so many others have missed.
-Warren, back in 1954, chases down a strange cacoa market arbitrage which led him to a shareholder meeting with him and the (you can listen here)[https://www.youtube.com/watch?v=0q23WdK5Yz8], and I heard several other stories like this throughout the weekend, hunting down the early munger partnership files, flying halfway around the world on a small chance to run into a key exec at a company, understanding where the float of the business was stored - all of which yielded profitable intel.
+Buffet, back in 1954, chases down a strange cacao market arbitrage which led him to a shareholder meeting with him and the you can listen here, and I heard this relentless obsession only a couple times throughout the weekend, hunting down the early munger partnership files, flying halfway around the world on a small chance to run into a key exec at a company, understanding where the float of the business was stored - all of which yielded profitable intel.

 I came away from the weekend reminded of the journey deep into the unknown, where few have been.
 Even as a self-identified “generalist”, the depth is where the profit is.